FESOM/fesom2_doc/doc/getting_started/getting_started.rst

     cd mesh_part

-if you on one of the supported systems, you shoule be able to execute:
+if you work on the one of the supported systems, you shoule be able to execute:

 ::

     bash -l ./configure.sh

-or in case of the Ubuntu or other customly defined system:
+or, in case of the Ubuntu, or other customly defined system:

 ::